ManiAm/VENTOS_Public/README.md

 **Step 2:** In OMNET++, choose "File->Import" from the menu.
 Choose "General->Existing Projects into Workspace" from the upcoming dialog and proceed with "Next".
 Choose "Select archive file" and select the download Veins file. "mixim (veins-2.1)" should appear in the "Projects".
 At last click "Finish".
 Now you can delete the downloaded veins file.

 **Step 3:** To build the veins project, right-click on the project and choose "Build Project".
-Wait for a while and then check the Console windows at the bottom of the Eclipse IDE to make sure no errors occured.
+Wait for a while and then check the Console windows at the bottom of the Eclipse IDE to make sure no errors occurred.
 At the end you should see a message like this:

           00::04:42 Build Finished (took 2m:23s.177ms)